-At the beginning of the 80s, Robert Smith asked And Also The Trees, who were then a very young group, to support THE CURE on two of their British tours.
+At the beginning of the 80s, Robert Smith asked And Also The Trees, who were then a very young band, to support The Cure on two of their British tours.

 The relationship between them became more than professional (Smith produced one of their first demos and Lol Tolhurst, The Cure drummer at the time, produced their first album), developing into a long-term friendship, combined with a mutual admiration for each other's work.